csebuetnlp/CrossSum/README.md

 # CrossSum

-This repository contains the code, data, and models of the paper titled [**"CrossSum: Beyond English-Centric Cross-Lingual Abstractive Text Summarization for 1500+ Language Pairs"**](https://arxiv.org/abs/2112.08804) accepted for publication in Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL’23), July 9-14, 2023.
+This repository contains the code, data, and models of the paper titled [**"CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs"**](https://aclanthology.org/2023.acl-long.143/) published in Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL’23), July 9-14, 2023.

 ## Updates
 * An enhanced version of our m2m model is now availabe at [Huggingface Model Hub](https://huggingface.co/csebuetnlp/mT5_m2m_crossSum_enhanced)